Shanghai International Energy Exchange

 Firstly, trading times at the INE are Monday to Friday, 9am-11.30am and 1.30pm-3pm Beijing or Shanghai time.

 Additionally, there are two types of orders you can make.
-The basic orders include limit orders, market orders, stop and stop-limit orders.
+The basic orders include limit orders, stop and stop-limit orders.

 It is also important to note that the last trading day is on the 15th of the delivery month, this is important if you need to close your contract for cash settlement if taking physical delivery is not your primary intention.